Prothrombin Complex Concentrate (Human) [(Factors II, VII, IX, X), Protein C, and Protein S]

 Octaplex [Canadian product]: Hypersensitivity to prothrombin complex concentrate (PCC) or any component of the formulation; heparin-induced thrombocytopenia type II or known allergy to heparin (product contains heparin); non-life-threatening bleeding episodes in individuals with recent myocardial infarction, high risk of thrombosis, or angina pectoris; non-life-threatening bleeding episodes in individuals with untreated disseminated intravascular coagulation (DIC) who can be given fresh frozen plasma (FFP); coagulation disorders due to chronic liver disease or liver transplantation; bleeding associated with hepatic parenchyme disorders, esophageal varices, or major hepatic surgery; immunoglobulin A (IgA) deficiency, with known antibodies against IgA

-Note: Prothrombin complex concentrate (Human) [(Factors II, VII, IX, X), Protein C, Protein S] (Kcentra, Beriplex P/N [Canadian product], and Octaplex [Canadian product]) contains therapeutic levels of factor VII component and should not be confused with Factor IX complex (Human) [Factors II, IX, X] (Bebulin, Profilnine) which contains low or nontherapeutic levels of factor VII.
+Note: Prothrombin complex concentrate (human) [(factors II, VII, IX, X), protein C, protein S] contains therapeutic levels of factor VII component and should not be confused with factor IX complex (human) [factors II, IX, X] (Bebulin, Profilnine).

-Kcentra, Beriplex P/N [Canadian product]: Vitamin K antagonist (VKA) reversal in patients with acute major bleeding or need for an urgent surgery/invasive procedure: IV: Individualize dosing based on current pre-dose INR.
-Dosage is expressed in units of factor IX activity.
-Administer with vitamin K concurrently.
-Repeat dosing is not recommended (has not been studied).
+Kcentra, Beriplex P/N [Canadian product]: Vitamin K antagonist reversal in patients with acute major bleeding or need for an urgent surgery/invasive procedure:

 Octaplex [Canadian product]: Bleeding/perioperative prophylaxis of bleeding during vitamin K antagonist therapy: Individualize dosing based on severity of disorder, extent and location of bleeding, and clinical status of patient.
 IV: Approximate doses required for normalization of INR (≤1.2 within 1 hour); dosage is expressed in units of factor IX activity:

-With the correction of vitamin K antagonist-induced impairment of hemostasis in patients who have been treated concomitantly with an appropriate vitamin K dose, repeat dosing with PCC is usually not necessary.
+With the correction of vitamin K antagonist-induced impairment of hemostasis in patients who have been treated concomitantly with an appropriate vitamin K dose, repeat dosing with prothrombin complex concentrate is usually not necessary.

 Refer to adult dosing.